 How To: Maintaining Asphalt Driveways

-Maintaining asphalt driveways is simple but important to increase its durability.
+Maintaining asphalt driveways is simple but important to maintain its durability.

 Here are some tips to maintain your driveway:

 Keep grass and weeds away from the edges of the driveway.
-Greens can make their way into the driveway and deteriorate the surface.
+Weeds and invasive grass can make their way into the driveway and deteriorate the surface if left unattended.

 Oil spills are not only unpleasing to the eye, but they can also cause damage to an asphalt driveway.

-General oil or fuel spills and leaks take a long time to ruin an asphalt surface.
-They can cause the surface to soften over time, we recommend that you treat those areas and protect the paver.
+General oil or fuel spills and leaks take a long time to ruin an asphalt surface, as can be seen by the oily patches in a typical car parking bay.

-Diesel spills, on the other hand, have very immediate consequences so you need to remove those spills and leaks in a matter of minutes.
+Diesel spills, on the other hand, have very immediate consequences so you need to remove those spills and leaks in a matter of minutes as diesel is a bitumen solvent.
+The spill can be treated with clean sand if done soon enough, but will often need a patch or replacing.

 Choosing an asphalt driveway installer in Perth

-If you are looking for an asphalt driveway installer in Perth, NK Asphalt have over 30 years of experience and a track record of successful asphalt installations.
+If you are looking for an asphalt driveway installer in Perth, NK Asphalt established in 1989, have over 30 years of experience and a track record of successful asphalt installations.

-We pride ourselves on being there every step of the way for our clients: from providing on-site consultation and quote estimates to answering any maintenance questions after the job is completed.
+We pride ourselves on being there every step of the way for our clients: from providing on-site consultation advice and quote / estimates to answering any maintenance questions after the job is completed.

 Get A Long Asphalt Driveway Quote